share-secrets-safely/cli/README.md

 Also given the way the vault is typically used, we should disable it by default, and make enabling it optional to more advanced teams.

- * [ ] Configure web-of-trust options on per-partition basis and use that when encrypting.
+ * [x] Configure web-of-trust options on per-partition basis and use that when encrypting.
-   * this includes an option to turn it off (i.e. something like `--always-encrypt`)
  * [ ] Don't fail when listing recipients whose keys are not in the keychain
  * [ ] Assure that the error messages provided when we can't find a partition are better and specific to the use case.